digitick/yii-faceplugs/README.markdown

 The master branch is not stable, please use tagged release branches.
 The previous stable branch with support for the old API is now under the `opengraph-v1.0` branch.

-### This is a Yii application component wrapper for the official Facebook PHP SDK 5.0
+#### This is a Yii1 application component wrapper for Facebook PHP SDK 5.0

 Also included are some helper functions that: